TGM-HIT/typst-diploma-thesis/src/glossary.typ

 /// Stores a glossary entry for this thesis.
 One call to this function is equivalent to one array
 /// entry in Glossarium's ```typc print-glossary()```'s main parameter.
 ///
-/// - key (string): The key with which the glossary entry can be referenced; must be unique.
-/// - short (string): Mandatory; the short form of the entry shown after the term has been first
-///   defined.
-/// - long (string): The long form of the entry.
-/// - long (string, content): The long form of the term, displayed in the glossary and on the first
-///   citation of the term.
-/// - desc (string, content): The description of the term.
-/// - plural (string, content): The pluralized short form of the term.
-/// - longplural (string, content): The pluralized long form of the term.
-/// - group (string): The group the term belongs to.
-The terms are displayed by groups in the glossary.
 /// -> content
 #let glossary-entry(
+  /// The key with which the glossary entry can be referenced; must be unique.
+  /// -> string
   key,
+  /// Mandatory; the short form of the entry shown after the term has been first defined.
+  /// -> string
   short: none,
+  /// The long form of the term, displayed in the glossary and on the first citation of the term.
+  /// -> string | content
   long: none,
+  /// The description of the term.
+  /// -> string | content
   desc: none,
+  /// The pluralized short form of the term.
+  /// -> string | content
   plural: none,
+  /// The pluralized long form of the term.
+  /// -> string | content
   longplural: none,
+  /// The group the term belongs to.
+The terms are displayed by groups in the glossary.
+  /// -> string
   group: none,
 ) = {
   assert(short != none, message: "short form of glossary-entry is mandatory")